 Support Vector Machine [17] is still one of the clearest ways to reason about discriminative classification: it formalizes class separation as a margin-maximization problem with explicit controls for complexity and tolerance to error.
 That clarity makes SVM useful for rigorous model comparison and governance, even when a different model family eventually wins in production.

-The discussion is evidence-led rather than benchmark-led: each section ties implementation advice to established SVM research streams, including foundational optimization theory, multiclass and regression extensions, probability calibration methods, and large-scale solver literature [1] [3] [5] [7] [12].
+Every section ties implementation advice to established SVM research streams rather than chasing leaderboard positions.
+Those streams span foundational optimization theory, multiclass and regression extensions, probability calibration methods, and large-scale solver literature [1] [3] [5] [7] [12].

 - Part 1 (this post): margin mechanics, kernels, algorithm variants, and evidence-based fit criteria.